tpm-rs/governance/project-docs/CHARTER.md

 **3.1 Purpose**.
 The Steering Committee will be responsible for all technical oversight, Repo approval and oversight, policy oversight, and trademark management for the Project.
-All Steering Committee members will be sponsored by a sponsoring Trusted Computing Group (TCG) member company, or TCG itself.
+All Steering Committee members will be sponsored by a Trusted Computing Group (TCG) member company, or TCG itself.
 Sponsoring companies may influence the direction of the Project through the Steering Committee as described below.